-Caution: Do not collect dust in large drums, dumpsters, plastic bags or other containers where confinement may occur.
+Caution: Do not collect Prepacs and it's dust in large drums, dumpsters, plastic bags or other containers where confinement may occur.

-15.5 Deactivation of Partially-Spent Residual Dust from Phostoxin®
+15.5 Deactivation of Incompletely Reacted Phostoxin® Prepacs

-15.5.1 There are two forms of partially-spent residual dust:

-- 1. The most volatile of these is called "green dust", due to its grey-green colour.
-"Green dust" can result when Phostoxin® has not been exposed to the atmosphere for the recommended period of time (e.g. when a fumigation is aborted after only 8 hours because the temperature has dropped below 5° C). - 2.
-A second form of partially-spent residual dust can occur when Phostoxin® is exposed under low temperature or humidity conditions.
-There may be some unreacted aluminum phosphide remaining in the dust, even if the product was exposed for the recommended period of time.
-Under these circumstances, the residual dust will have a grey-almost white appearance.

-Partially spent dust must be further deactivated prior to transport for ultimate disposal.
-This is especially true in the cases where "green dust" is present, or following a fumigation which has produced large quantities of partially spent material.
+- 15.5.1 Caution: Confinement of partially spent Prepacs may result in a fire hazard.
+Small amounts of hydrogen phosphide gas may be released from unreacted aluminum phosphide, and confinement of the gas can result in a flash.
+Do not collect partially spent Prepacs in large drums, plastic bags, dumpsters or other containers where confinement may occur. - 15.5.2 Ignition may occur if large numbers of incompletely reacted Prepacs are contacted by liquids.
+This can occur in open or perforated storage containers.
+Therefore, such storage should be out of doors in a relatively isolated area protected from rain.
+Wire baskets, suitable for storage and further deactivation, may be obtained from DEGESCH AMERICA, INC. - 15.5.3 There are two forms of dust which can be present in partially-spent Prepacs. - 1.
+The most volatile of these is called "green dust", due to its grey-green colour.
+"Green dust" can result when Prepacs have not been exposed to the atmosphere for the recommended period of time (e.g. when a fumigation is aborted after only 8 hours because the temperature has dropped below 5°C). - 2.
+A second form of dust can occur when Prepacs are exposed under low temperature or humidity conditions.
+There may be some unreacted aluminum phosphide remaining in the Prepacs, even if the product was exposed for the recommended period of time.
+Under these circumstances, the residual dust will have a grey-almost white appearance. - Incompletely reacted Phostoxin® Prepacs must be further deactivated prior to transport for ultimate disposal.
+This is especially true in the cases where "green dust" is present, or following a fumigation which has produced large quantities of partially spent material. - 15.5.4 Incompletely Reacted Phostoxin Prepac may be deactivated as follows using the "Dry Method":